MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/service-whats-new.md

 ***Relatórios do Excel***

-* Abrir relatórios do Excel na área de trabalho do Excel
+* Abrir relatórios do Excel no ambiente de trabalho do Excel
 * Afixar gráficos do Excel
-* Melhorias de formato para mosaicos de Excel
+* Melhorias de formato para mosaicos do Excel

 ***Outros***